 The Local Government Historian is both an advocate for historic preservation and a resource to his or her appointing authority on questions relating to history and preservation.
 The Local Government Historian may be asked to prepare cultural resource surveys of areas scheduled for development, to identify historic structures and districts and to prepare nominations to the State and National Register of Historic Places, to develop and manage historic marker programs, and to answer questions regarding the historic significance of places and properties within his or her jurisdiction.

 In addition, the Local Government Historian promotes and encourages the preservation of historic manuscripts and other records as well as artifacts by recommending appropriate repositories of historical materials, such as local government archives, local public libraries, or historical agency collections.

-Organization, Advocacy, and Tourism Promotion
+The Organization, Advocacy, and Tourism Promotion

 The final area of activity for Local Government Historians is that of organizer and advocate.
 Local Government Historians are often asked by their appointing authorities to support the local Tourism Promotion Agency or TPA.
 Heritage Tourism is one of the fastest growing segments of the tourism industry and depends for success on an accurate and attractive presentation of history.
-Successful efforts can have an important positive effect on local and regional economy.
+Successful efforts can have an important positive effect on the local and regional economies.

 Local Government Historians are also asked to organize and direct the commemoration of historical anniversaries and to participate in other civic or patriotic observations.
-To this the Local Government Historian must bring energy and knowledge of the past as well as a sense of good taste.
-Moreover, the Local Government Historian may be asked to act as a fund raiser or grant writer to provide resources for historical programs or to use their knowledge of local government to lobby for or introduce legislative initiatives to promote community history.
+To this, the Local Government Historian must bring energy and knowledge of the past as well as a sense of good taste.
+Moreover, the Local Government Historian may be asked to act as a fundraiser or grant writer to provide resources for historical programs or to use their knowledge of local government to lobby for or introduce legislative initiatives to promote community history.